iitbaero/iitbaero.github.io/_posts/2018-08-11-Aerospace-Measurements-Laboratory.md

 **How are the Assignments & Projects for this course?:**
 No Assignments.
 One project that is also selected by you and also it is very easy.

-**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?:**
+**How are the Exams (Quizzes, Mid-sem and End-sem) for this course?**
-No Assignments.
-One project that is also selected by you and also it is very easy.
+Exams are mostly theoretical and questions are mostly from slides given by professor and very less questions are asked from experiments.

 **Other Remarks:**
 If you already have a descent background of electrical it will be easy for you to get a good grade.